Carreau/phd-dissertation/parts/roleofactin.rst

 Microtubules are formed by the polymerisation of a heterodimer of tubuline that leads to the formation of polar (oriented) filaments that can be walked on by molecular motors.
-These molecular motors can be decomposed in two families – kinesins and dyneins – depending on the end toward which the motor preferably walk.
-Microtubules are mostly known for their action during mitosis where they will form majority of the mitotic spindle that drive the segregation of the chromosomes in two groups, each group ending in one of the daughter cells.
+These molecular motors can be decomposed in two families – kinesins and dyneins – depending on the end towards which the motor preferably walk.
+Microtubules are mostly known for their action during mitosis where they will form the majority of the mitotic spindle that drive the segregation of the chromosomes in two groups, each group ending in one of the daughter cells.

-Microtubules have the characteristic of being highly dynamic by alternating between two state of rapid growth and a rapid shrinkage.
+Microtubules have the characteristic of being highly dynamic by alternating between two states of rapid growth and a rapid shrinkage.
 The transition from microtubule growth to shrinkage is called a `catastrophe`, the transition from shrinkage to growth is called a `rescue`.